An Efficient Paradigm for Feasibility Guarantees in Legged Locomotion: Reachable Region

 where:

 where only the legs in contact are considered.
 It is important to note that such set can be composed from the intersection of pairs of concentric circles \cite{stewart_analytic}.
 This in general results in a non-convex set.
 The problem of finding such set accurately is difficult and time consuming.
 Various techniques have been proposed to determine the workspace of manipulators by using analytic, geometric, or numerical approaches.
 Most analytic and geometric methods can turn the analysis of the geometry very complex or can be specific to only one platform.
 We therefore employ a numerical approach that provides an approximation of the region smartly designing it to remain efficient for any generic platform.
 Numerical methods mostly either sample the joint-space and utilize the forward kinematics or, conversely, sample the task-space and utilize the inverse kinematics.
-In the case of quadrupeds, the dimension of the joint-space can be large (12 dimensional in the case of most robots).
+In the case of quadrupeds, the dimension of the joint-space can be large (12-dimensional in the case of most robots).
 Therefore we choose to utilize the inverse kinematics to determine the reachable region.

 Algorithm \ref{alg:reach_alg} describes the procedure developed to compute the region.
 A similar algorithm was developed in \cite{stewart_numerical}, and was used to evaluate the workspace of a Stewart platform based machine tool.
-A modification was applied to increase the robustness and the performance.
+We further apply a modification to increase the robustness and the performance.
 Inspired by ray-casting algorithms, a discretized search is done iteratively in ordered directions along polar coordinates $(\rho, \theta)$ starting from the current \gls{com} projection.
 This generates a 2D polygon whose vertices are ordered and belong to the boundary of the reachable region, therefore representing a \textit{polygonal} approximation of the said region.
 For the sake of simplicity, for the remainder of this paper, we will refer to the reachable region $\mathcal{Y}_{r}$ as its polygonal approximation.

-Each ray along some direction $\mathbf{a}_i$ finds the farthest point $\bm{\nu}^*_{xy}$ that yet belongs to the region.
+Each ray along some direction $\mathbf{a}_i$ finds the farthest point $\bm{\nu}^*_{xy}$ that \revisedtext{still} belongs to the region.
 By construction, this point belongs to the boundary of the region and the problem of computing it can be stated, utilizing the inverse kinematics, as:

 The relation (\ref{eq:ik}) represents the kinematic constraint in (\ref{eq:joints_set}) reformulated in terms of the inverse kinematics. $\mathbf{\bar{F}}_i$, therefore, is defined as: